jibrinx/jibrinx.github.io/index.md

 ## About Me
 <img src="assets/img/wavy.gif">
-<p align="justify"> Hi!
-I’m Jibrin.
-I love research and following my curiosity.
-My research applies Quantitative methods including machine learning, advanced statistical and bioinformatics techniques to investigate key questions in emerging infectious diseases and epidemiology.
+<p align="justify"> I apply quantitative methods — including machine learning, biostatistics, and epidemiological modeling to study the emergence and spread of infectious diseases.
+I’m driven by curiosity about how data can help us understand/predict outbreaks and improve public health response.
 </p>

 ## Education